Amsterdam/signals-frontend/README.md

 branding purposes.

 - `environment.conf.json` with configuration for theming and endpoint URLs.
-- The logo, as defined by `logoUrl` in `environment.conf.json`.
+- The logo, as defined by `logo.url` in `environment.conf.json`.
 - `favicon.png` the favicon, needs to be a PNG.
 - `manifest.json` with configuration for the PWA.
 - `icon_...x....png` the icons for the PWA in various sizes, need to be PNGs.

-The logo displayed on the website is defined by the `logoUrl` parameter in `environment.conf.json`.
+The logo displayed on the website is defined by the `logo.url` parameter in `environment.conf.json`.
 This can be a remote URL or a local file path.
 Define for instance `/logo.svg` and you can inject your own `logo.svg` when starting the docker container.